 Independently from your choice of study track, you can direct your studies to a specific field in translational medicine, or select a broad combination of different topics.
 The basis of this is the module Mechanisms of Human Disease, where you can include courses from 10 to over 30 - depending of your own interests.

-All students complete Clinical Rounds in Helsinki University Hospital under supervision of clinical teachers to get an insight of the clinical medicine, as well as the implementation of research based therapy and diagnostics in patient care.
+All students have the possibility to complete clinical rounds in Helsinki University Hospital under supervision of clinical teachers to get an insight of the clinical medicine, as well as the implementation of research based therapy and diagnostics in patient care.

 In the Translational Research track, students gain experience in working as a member of a research group.
 They are able to formulate research questions, apply current methodologies, produce and present scientific results and discuss their own findings.
 They are well equipped for doctoral studies and careers in science, in health industry or expert positions in the public sector.

-Obligatory Advanced Research Methods is a 10 cr internship in a research group, where student has the opportunity to learn up-to-date research methodologies related to the translational research field of their interest.
+Obligatory Advanced Research Methods, 10 cr is an internship in an academic research group, where student has the opportunity to learn up-to-date research methodologies related to the translational research field of their interest and for their thesis work.

-Obligatory traineeships, 10 cr, are partially or completely completed outside university in private or public enterprises or institutes.
+Obligatory traineeships, 10 cr in total, are partially or completely completed outside university in private or public enterprises or institutes.

 Working life skills